The process of identifying, analyzing, documenting, validating and managing system requirements.

 - Ethnography

-- Study of how humans (or users) work
+Study of how humans (or users) work - Prototyping

-The activity of examining elicited requirements to produce a clear, complete, consistent and feasible set of specifications.
-Transforms high-level, ambiguous stakeholder statements into precise, structured requirements and models.
+The activity of examining elicited inputs to produce a clear, complete, consistent and feasible set of specifications.
+Transforms high-level, ambiguous stakeholder statements into precise, structured specifications and models.

 Key tasks: